o-pylypenko/draft-ietf-opsawg-discardmodel/draft-ietf-opsawg-discardmodel.md

 9. When there are multiple reasons for discarding a packet, the ordering of discard class reporting MUST be defined.
 10. If Diffserv {{RFC2475}} is not used, no-buffer discards SHOULD be reported as class[id="0"], which represents the default class.
 11. When traffic is mirrored, the discard metrics MUST account for the original traffic rather than the reflected traffic.
+12. NoBuffer discards can be realized differently with different memory architectures.
+Whether a NoBuffer discard is attributed to ingress or egress can differ accordingly.
+For successful auto-mitigation, discards due to egress interface congestion MUST be able to be reported on egress, while discards due to device-level congestion (e.g. due to exceeding the device forwarding rate) MUST be able to be ingress.
-12. Traffic to the device control plane has its own class.
+13. Traffic to the device control plane has its own class.
 However, traffic from the device control plane MUST be accounted for in the same way as other egress traffic.

 ## Usage Examples {#examples}